 JDRF Network for Pancreatic Organ Donors with Diabetes

-Supported by JDRF at the University of Florida — the Network for Pancreatic Organ Donors with Diabetes (nPOD) program represents the largest consortium dedicated entirely to the study of the human pancreas.
+The Network for Pancreatic Organ Donors with Diabetes (nPOD) program, supported by JDRF at the University of Florida, is the largest open research consortium dedicated to the study of the human pancreas.

-Founded at the University of Florida in 2007, the nPOD biorepository supports the collection of pancreata and related tissues from organ donors with type 1 diabetes (T1D).
-These tissues are then made available to scientific investigators at international T1D centers in the U.S., England, Finland, Canada and Australia who are conducting over 120 current research studies.
+Founded in 2007, the JDRF nPOD biorepository at the University of Florida supports the collection of pancreata and related tissues from organ donors with Type 1 diabetes which are made available to scientific investigators at international research sites in the U.S., England, Finland, Canada and Australia.
 Learn more »

-With nearly $3 million in annual program funding, nPOD projects are broad in scope.
-Researchers hope to address the most fundamental and pressing questions related to how T1D develops and progresses including, but not limited to the immunopathology of T1D, beta cell physiology and dysfunction, pancreas development, beta cell regeneration, environmental factors and imaging.
+With nearly $3 million in annual program funding, nPOD investigators are conducting more than 140 research studies that seek to unlock the mysteries of Type 1 diabetes.
+Researchers hope to address pressing questions related to how the disease develops and progresses including, but not limited to the immunopathology of T1D, beta cell physiology and dysfunction, pancreas development, beta cell regeneration, environmental factors and medical imaging.

 The Network for Pancreatic Organ Donors with Diabetes (nPOD) has three main goals: